grayhemp/pgcookbook/database_server_configuration.md

     sysctl -p /etc/sysctl.conf

-If you are on `>=9.3` you not longer need this step, otherwise set the `SHMMAX` and `SHMALL` kernel settings accordingly to the shared memory amount assumed to be used.
+If you are on `>=9.3` you not longer need this step, otherwise set the `SHMMAX` and `SHMALL` kernel settings accordingly to the shared buffers amount assumed to be used.

+Several of notes on shared buffers.
+Shared buffers must (currently) compete with OS inode caches.
+If shared buffers are too high, much of the cached data is already cached by the operating system, and you end up with wasted RAM.
+However in some cases larger shared buffers might be preferable to OS cache, mostly if you have a huge amount of active data, because PostgreSQL often works with memory a more effective way.
+Checkpoints must commit dirty shared buffers to disk.
+The larger it is, the more slowdown risk you have when checkpoints come.
+Since shared_buffers is the amount of memory that could potentially remain uncommitted to data files, the larger this is, the longer crash recovery can take.
+The checkpoints and bgwriter settings control how this is distributed and maintained, so, it is often worth configure them more aggressively if you set large shared buffers.

-Let us assume that we want to set PostgreSQL shared buffers to 25% of RAM.
+Now, let us assume that we want to set PostgreSQL shared buffers to 25% of RAM.
 Note that `SHMMAX/SHMALL` should be slightly larger then shared buffers.
 So let us set `SHMMAX/SHMALL` to 30% of RAM.

 Calculate them like this.
 If you use FreeBSD use `sysctl -n hw.availpages` instead of `getconf _PHYS_PAGES`.